Tag Archives: Strategy

 You should ask the reader to spend no more than half an hour answering these questions.
 If they are unable to answer them in that time then you need to do some serious rewriting.

-Finally, you should know that the correct answer to question 4 should be three.
+Finally, you should know that the correct answer to question 4 is three.

 We thank the referees for their helpful suggestions…….